-Libby Bassett is in her third year as an assistant coach with South Carolina.
+Libby Bassett begins her fourth year as an assistant coach with South Carolina in 2015.
 She works with the team's goalkeepers and assists with the program's recruiting and camps.

 Bassett came to Columbia after stops at Dartmouth, California, Saint Mary's and her alma mater, San Diego.
 Prior to joining Dartmouth in 2011, Bassett spent two seasons as the goalkeeper coach at California in addition to working as site director and coach for the Seattle Sounders FC.
 She helped lead the Golden Bears to NCAA Tournament appearances in both of her seasons in Berkeley while serving as recruiting coordinator and camp director.